eProsima/Fast-DDS-docs/docs/fastdds/security/pkcs11_support/pkcs11_support.rst

 while the *MODULE_PATH* value refers to the PKCS#11 compatible library provided by the HSM manufacturer.

-For example, on a linux machine with *libp11* and *SoftHSM* installed on the default paths:
+For example, on a Linux machine with *libp11* and *SoftHSM* installed on the default paths:

 .. code-block::

    [openssl_init]
    engines=engine_section